logo4.JPG

 A list of all types of ID that can be used for voting is available on the State Board of Elections Voter ID webpage.
 For information on how to get a free ID, see Get a Free Voter Photo ID.

 Subscribe to the new Pasquotank County Board of Elections YouTube channel to view Board meetings, informational videos, and educational tools surrounding elections!
 All Board Meetings will now be streamed on this platform.
-The agenda for our next meeting can be found HERE!

 FOR ALL PUBLIC RECORDS REQUEST via NC G.S.
 132-1, please submit the request to this email: datarequests.boe@co.pasquotank.nc.us